Fallow deer: Ecology

-The diet of the European fallow deer has been described as highly flexible, and able to adapt to local conditions.
-In Britain, it has been observed to primarily feed on grass on summer months, and feed on acorns and other mast during the autumn and early winter, as well as on shrubs and trees.
+The diet of the European fallow deer has been described as highly flexible, able to adapt to local conditions.
+In Britain, it has been observed to primarily feed on grass in summer and acorns and other mast during the autumn and early winter, as well as on shrubs and trees.

+Palaeoecology

+Early Pleistocene fossils of Dama-like deer from Pirro Nord indicate that they were feeding on water stressed C_{3} plants based on their bioapatite δ^{13}C ratios.

 Taxonomy and evolution

 The genus includes two extant species:

 Extant species

 Some taxonomists classify the Persian fallow deer as a subspecies (D. d. mesopotamica), while others, such as the IUCN, treat it as a separate species (D. mesopotamica).
 Based on genetic evidence, Dama is considered to be closest living relative of the extinct genus Megaloceros.
 The circumscription of the genus is uncertain, with some authors choosing to include taxa that are otherwise placed in the genus Pseudodama, which may be ancestral to Dama.

-The earliest species of Dama appeared around the Pliocene-Pleistocene boundary approximately 2.6 million years ago, or around the beginning of the Middle Pleistocene approximately 0.8 million years ago, depending on the species included in the genus.
+The earliest species of Dama appeared around the Pliocene-Pleistocene boundary about 2.6 million years ago, or around the beginning of the Middle Pleistocene approximately 0.8 million years ago, depending on the species included in the genus.
 The relationships of most Dama species to each other and to other fossil deer are controversial, with no overall consensus on their relationships, aside the close relationship of D. clactoniana with the living Dama species.
 The earliest Dama species lack palmate (broad and flattened) antlers, with this trait only developing in D. pelleponesica, D. clactoniana, and the two living species.

 Extinct species, based on van der Made et al. 2023: